certeu/morio/docs/docs/guides/contributors/monorepo/readme.md

 #### Install NodeJS lts/iron

 Morio currently uses NodeJS 20 which is known as `lts/iron`.
-The LTS releases provide long term support (lts) and are recomended for production use.
+The LTS releases provide long term support (lts) and are recommended for production use.

 To install the `lts/iron` release of NodeJS with nvm, you run this command: